-- I. Trees with an average mature canopy spread that is less than twenty (20) feet, and listed as Small Trees in the City's Tree Classification List as maintained by the Department, may be grouped with other trees in a manner that creates a combined tree canopy equivalent to a thirty (30) foot canopy spread.
-Such a combination of trees shall only be permitted in areas where a single Large or Medium Tree with the requisite mature canopy cannot be planted.
-Such a grouping shall count as one (1) tree towards meeting tree requirements for any provision herein. - J. Palms shall have a minimum of eight (8) feet of clear trunk when installed, except Coccothrinax, Thrinax, Leucothrinax spp., and Phoenix roebellini palms which shall have a minimum of three (3) feet of wood when planted.
+- I. Trees or palms with having an average mature canopy erown spread that is of less than twenty (20) feet, and listed as Small Trees in the City's Tree Classification List as maintained by the Department, may be grouped with other trees in a manner that creates a combined tree canopy substituted by grouping the same so as to create the equivalent to of a thirty (30) twenty (20) foot canopy crown spread.
+Such a combination of trees shall only be permitted in areas where a single Large or Medium shade Tree trees with the requisite mature canopy cannot be planted, such as under overhead utilities.
+Such a grouping shall count as one (1) tree towards meeting tree requirements for any provision herein. - J. Palms If palms are used, they shall constitute no more than twenty percent (20%) of the total tree requirements for any provision herein, and shall have a minimum of eight (8) six (6) feet of clear trunk/gray wood at installation when installed, except Coccothrinax, Thrinax, Leucothrinax spp., and Phoenix roebellini palms which shall have a minimum of three (3) feet of wood when planted.
 Palms listed as Large Palms in the City's Tree Classification List can count as one (1) required tree towards meeting tree requirements for any provision herein.
-Palms listed as Small Palms in the City's Tree Classification List may be grouped together such that three (3) Small Palms shall count for one (1) required tree towards meeting tree requirements for any provision herein. - K.G.
-Sites with lots under three thousand (3,000) square feet or with inadequate planting space for required trees less than five (5) feet of planting space for required buffers may use tree species listed as Small Trees in the City's Tree Classification List as maintained by the Department canopy trees with a mature height of twelve (12) to fifteen (15) feet, with a canopy spread characteristic of the species at such height.
+Palms listed as Small Palms in the City's Tree Classification List may be grouped together such that three (3) Small Palms shall count for one (1) required tree towards meeting tree requirements for any provision herein.